DmGv23/tareadbp_puntitos/README.md

 - Email must be a valid email address
 - First Name must be at least 1 alpha upper case character (A-Z)
 - Last Name must be at least 1 alpha upper case character (A-Z)
-- Password must be at least 8 letters and numbers.
+- Password must be at least 8 characters long, with at least one letter and one number.

 3. (Must-Have) The customer then must acquire an authentication token. (+0.2)